-2.15.1.1.2 Revisions to the Plan of Care
+2.15.1.1.3 Revisions to the Plan of Care

-The PPECC provider may request a revision to the plan of care at any time during an authorization period.
+The PPECC provider may request a revision to the POC at any time during an authorization period.
 Requests for changes in the service hours during a current authorization period should be submitted if there is a change in the client's condition, or the authorized services are not commensurate with the client's medical needs and additional authorized hours are medically necessary.